5 Best Paint Sprayers for Cabinets (That Make You Look Like a Pro)

 1. HVLP (High Volume, Low Pressure)

-Best For: Cabinets, trim, and furniture.
+Best For: Cabinets, trim, spindles, and furniture.

-Why: It produces very little "overspray" (wasted paint), giving you incredible control.
+The "Why": It produces very little "overspray" (wasted paint), giving you incredible control inside a finished kitchen.

 2. Airless Sprayers

-Why: It is fast and sprays unthinned paint straight from the can.
+The "Why": It is fast and sprays unthinned paint straight from the can.

 Still deciding on the scope of your project?
 Read our cost breakdown in Kitchen Facelift on a Budget: Painting vs. Refacing.

-1. Best Overall for DIYers: Wagner FLEXiO 590
+1. Best Overall for DIYers: Wagner FLEXiO 590 / 3500 Series

 The Tech: Handheld HVLP with X-Boost Turbine.